VMatrix1900/draft-sheng-idr-gw-exchange-in-sd-wan/draft-sheng-idr-gw-exchange-in-sd-wan.md

 # Introduction {#intro}

+{{!I-D.draft-dmk-rtgwg-multisegment-sdwan}} describes the enterprises utilizing Cloud Providers’ backbone to interconnect their branch offices.
+As shown in Figure 1, CPE-1 and CPE-2 are connected to their respective Cloud Gateways (GW) in different regions.
+CPE-1 and CPE-2 maintain the pairwise IPsec SAs.
+The IPsec encrypted traffic from CPE-1 to CPE-2 is encapsulated by the GENEVE header {{!RFC8926}}, with the outer destination address being the GW1. {{!I-D.draft-dmk-rtgwg-multisegment-sdwan}} specifies a set of sub-TLVs to carry the information of the GWs of the destination branches, e.g., GW3 for CPE-2 and other attributes.

-To interconnect geographically faraway branches or SASE resources, multi-segment SD-WAN is often deployed via cloud backbone{{!I-D.draft-dmk-rtgwg-multisegment-sdwan}}.
-As shown in {{Scenario}}, CPE 1 and CPE 2 are connected to the nearest Cloud GW in different regions.
-For the traffic from CPE 1 to CPE 2, the CPE 1 will encapsulate the address of the egress GW(GW3) and destination CPE(CPE2) in the dataplane(see {{Section 5.2 of I-D.draft-dmk-rtgwg-multisegment-sdwan}}).
-To accomplish that, CPE needs to know their peers' corresponding GW addresses.
-This document proposes an control plane enhancement based on {{!I-D.draft-ietf-idr-sdwan-edge-discovery}} to exchange the corresponding GW address between CPEs.
+To accomplish that, CPE-1 needs to know their peers' corresponding GW addresses.
+This document proposes a BGP extension based on {{!I-D.draft-ietf-idr-sdwan-edge-discovery}} for a CPE to advertise its directly connected GW address to other CPEs.

 ~~~
   (^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^)